bonnie-mcconnell/promptops/README.md

 anyone who wants to A/B test their own prompt wording rather than trust either variant blindly.

+## Observability

+`GET /stats` (also behind auth, but not rate-limited since it has no upstream cost) returns aggregate figures computed directly in Postgres via `FILTER`-scoped `COUNT`/`AVG`/`percentile_cont`: cache hit rate broken down by exact/semantic/miss, error rate, and p50/p95 latency over every request `/optimize` has logged due to the trace logging described above.

 ## Testing

 Unit tests for the circuit breaker in isolation, the LLM call and embedding